ibm-cloud-architecture/refarch-privatecloud/OpenShift_HA.md

 5) Application nodes (node[1-3] below) should be run with a utilization low enough such that the cluster can absorb the loss of a physical node.
 In this case, we are running three nodes.
 Once the aggregate utilization on these nodes crossed the 65% threshold we would consider adding an additional application node or increasing the size of the existing node so that in the event of a failure of one node, the workload running on that node can be re-disbursed to the remaining nodes.

 6) All nodes noted below should be treated as "appliances".
-Meaning, users should be locked down to only `root` and a login user (e.g. `sysadmin`) and should not run any other applications such as virus scanners, backup agents, performance agents, etc.

-  Any such additional applications could occupy significant CPU, Memory, and Storage resources and can have a significant negative impact on the platform.
+Meaning, users should be locked down to only `root` and a login user (e.g. `sysadmin`) and should not run any other applications such as virus scanners, backup agents, performance agents, etc.<br><br>Any such additional applications could occupy significant CPU, Memory, and Storage resources and can have a significant negative impact on the platform.
 Sizing for OpenShift clusters typically does *not* account for the overhead of running such applications on the node.

 7) Installing OpenShift Enterprise (OSE) requires a valid subscription from Red Hat.
 There is a free opensource version called `origin`, however, it is not recommended for production use and so this document will discuss installation of OSE.